Oloqq/crocheteer/docs/draft/4_Representing connected stitches as a graph.md

     edges: Vec<Vec<usize>>,
 }

-pub type Label = usize;
+type Label = usize;

+enum Peculiarity {
+    Root,
+    Tip,
+    BLO(PointsOnPushPlane),
+    FLO(PointsOnPushPlane),
+}

+type PointsOnPushPlane = (usize, usize, usize);
 ```

 - `edges` directly corresponds to $E$ from the procedure output.
 Type `Edges` is introduced, instead of directly using `Vec<Vec<usize>>`, so the type can implement error checking and enforce the condition $i > j$ of $E$.
-- `peculiar` directly corresponds to $P$ from the procedure output. `Peculiarity` enum is described in section 4.X<!-- TODO Handling front-loop-only and back-loop-only -->
+- `peculiar` directly corresponds to $P$ from the procedure output.
+Variant `Root` denotes the virtual node at the basis of `MR`. `Tip` denotes the virtual node created by an `FO`.
+Variants `BLO` and `FLO` of `Peculiarity` are described in section 4.X<!-- TODO Handling front-loop-only and back-loop-only -->
 - `now` stores the current `Moment`
 - `round_spans` is used to keep track of where rounds begin and end.
 This is mostly for setting initial positions of nodes described in section 5, but may also be used to verify the round counts annotated in ACL.
-- `parents` is relevant to single loop forces and is described in section 4.X<!-- TODO Handling front-loop-only and back-loop-only -->
+- `parents`.
+A parent of node $n$ is a node that $n$ is anchored to.
+Note that even though a node created by `dec` is anchored to two nodes we only need to store one of them.
+Usage of `parents` is described in section 4.X.<!-- TODO Handling front-loop-only and back-loop-only -->
 - `labels`.
 When `Hook` encounters ACL's `mark`, field `now` is cloned and saved in `labels`.
 This HashMap is used with `goto` and `attach`.
 - `color` keeps track of the currently used yarn.
 - `colors` directly corresponds to $C$.
 It is tempting to only store changes in color, but with the current approach it is easier to use colors for debugging.